Easy Crock Pot Boiled Peanuts

 I recommend stirring them every so often to ensure they all get exposed to the salty brine.
 You may also need to add some water along the way, depending on how much evaporates.

-Notes and Adaptations:
+Notes and Adaptations

-• This is a great recipe as is, but you’re welcome to add seasonings to taste, if you’d like!
-Some people add dry crab boil or other cajun spice (such as Old Bay seasoning), hot sauce, red pepper flakes, liquid smoke, garlic powder, etc.
+• Some people add dry crab boil or other cajun spice, or Old Bay seasoning, hot sauce, red pepper flakes, liquid smoke, garlic powder, etc.

-white bowl filled with boiled peanuts
+two white bowls filled with hot boiled peanuts from a slow cooker.

 Recommended Equipment: